nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 **Parameter Definitions:**

-- `--accession GLDS-###` - GLDS accession ID (replace ### with the GLDS number being processed), used to retrieve the urls for the ISA archive and raw reads hosted on the GeneLab Repository
+- `--accession OSD-###` - OSD accession ID (replace ### with the OSD number being processed), used to retrieve the urls for the ISA archive and raw expression files hosted on the GeneLab Repository
 - `--config-type` - Instructs the script to extract the metadata required for `microarray` processing from the ISA archive
 - `--config-version` - Specifies the `dp-tools` configuration version to use, a value of `Latest` will specify the most recent version
 - `--isa-archive` - Specifies the *ISA.zip file for the respective GLDS dataset, downloaded in the `dpt-get-isa-archive` command